2niuhe/mcp_demo/client/MCP_CLIENT_README.md

 # MCP Client Demo

-A simplified implementation of an MCP client that connects to MCP servers, lists available tools, and allows execution of tools through a simple chat interface.
+A simplified MCP client that connects to MCP servers and demonstrates basic tool listing and execution functionality.

 ## Features

-- Connects to multiple MCP servers defined in the configuration file
+- Connects to MCP servers defined in the configuration file
 - Lists available tools from all connected servers
-- Allows you to execute tools interactively
+- Allows interactive tool execution with parameter input
-- Provides a chat mode that uses an LLM to interpret requests and execute tools
+- Clean, minimal implementation for learning MCP protocol

 ## Setup